OttieOtter

 Big Texan Steak Ranch

-If you want to attempt the free 72 oz. steak deal, they seat you center-stage and announce to everyone in the restaurant that you are planning to consume this humongous meal.
-Once the food arrives, they start a 60-minute countdown timer and off you go!
+When you sign up for the 72-ounce steak challenge, they seat you center-stage and announce to everyone in the restaurant that you plan to consume this banquet for one.
+Once the food arrives, they start a 60-minute countdown timer, and off you go!

 18 Ounce Steak Dinner